ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for ios/Network Layer.md

 Create a new file called `HttpRequestBuilder`.
 This class will be used to configure http request configurations.

-In the example below, we build the request (url, method, headers and body) according to the type of `Request.RequestType` passed.
+In the example below, build the request (url, method, headers and body) according to the type of `Request.RequestType` passed.

 ```swift